Ever heard of P2P insurance? Learn how the concept that created Napster and Uber is impacting the insurance industry.

 Fixed-income investments in Australia

-Looking for fixed interest investments in Australia?
+Looking for fixed income investments in Australia?
 Compare platforms to start investing in funds, bonds, hybrid securities, P2P and more.

 Plenti review: P2P lending for investors (prev.
 RateSetter)